 With the Government’s announcement to scrap work from home guidance from Monday, many will expect to see a wave of businesses returning to their offices.
 However, new findings suggest small businesses in the UK look set to stick with home offices in the long term, spurred on by substantial savings each month.

 Research from Novuna Business Finance found that small businesses (with fewer than 50 employees) were more likely to be choosing to work entirely from home over hybrid working well into next year, with the average savings gained by not having an office being £3,860 each month – the equivalent of over £46k a year.

 The survey of more than 1,000 small business owners in the UK found 27% of small businesses had plans to continue working entirely from home until at least April this year, while 23% were planning hybrid working.
 For businesses with fewer than 10 employees (consisting of around 96% of all businesses in the UK) this figure rose to 40% with just 16% considering hybrid working.

 Savings a considerable incentive

-By working from home, the average amount small businesses were saving on core costs and overheads was £3,860 each month.
+By working from home, the research found the average amount small businesses were saving on core costs and overheads was £3,860 each month.

 This was comprised of: